 It does hurt and it can be quite overwhelming to feel the head being on its way.
 But if you trust your body and the midwife and try to relax all other parts of your body than your belly muscles, your baby really is about to arrive.
 Something to hold onto!

-For some women the pushing stage is actually a bit calmer than the last part of the dilation, which can be extremely intense.
+For some women, the pushing stage is actually a bit calmer than the last part of the dilation, which can be extremely intense.
 It is also common to experience a short (and sweet) calm period with almost no contractions at all between the last part of the dilation and the pushing.
 It seems like the body is gathering strength for this very last and very important part of giving birth.

 How To Do It?

 Just like during the rest of the labor, the pushing stage can be lived through in a more or less effective way.
 The less effective is to become stiff, scared and tighten all your muscles, thereby literally working against the contractions.
 This will lead to a longer pushing phase, more pain and a higher risk of tearing.
 It also puts your baby at a higher risk.

 Or you could really try to relax the muscles in your pelvic floor and envision yourself blowing out a candle with some force.
 Those are the muscles you should use while pushing.
 (Not the same at all as the ones used when going to the bathroom!)

 Read the above sentence again.
 This combination of pushing with upper abdominal muscles and relaxing further down is the key to effective pushing.
 It can take some practice to be able to do this, especially while in pain.
 So practice how to push during labor before hand!
+Many times.
 And ask your hubby to remind you.

 It is also your choice whether to hold your breath or breathe out (like slowly blowing out the candle) while pushing.
 Both methods work, but if you do hold your breath, only do it for a few seconds to avoid reducing the amount of oxygen available for your baby.